 Data security and protection laws require a business to manage the privacy and security of a company’s financial data, its employees, and its customers.
 If the information is compromised deliberately or accidentally, and you fail to deploy the proper safety measures, a company might face fines and regulatory permissions.

-It is essential to take all the safety measures for minimizing the impacts of cyber-attacks on a business.
+It is essential to take all the safety measures to minimize the impacts of cyber-attacks on a business.
 An effective cybersecurity incident response plan can help a business in reducing the risks and effects of cyber-attacks.
 It can help you in:

 - Reducing the impacts of the cyber-attack